 Nevertheless, despite the heartless villains that Kenshin took on during the new age, there is not one soul that he killed.
 He kept his vow never to kill again.
 So yes, we can say that Tomoe’s sacrifice worked after all.

 Rurouni Kenshin: The Beginning Review: Conclusion

-Rurouni Kenshin: The Beginning and Tomoe’s role in Kenshin’s life culminates the entire idea and philosophy of the Rurouni Kenshin franchise.
+Rurouni Kenshin: The Beginning and Tomoe’s role in Kenshin’s life culminate the entire idea and philosophy of the Rurouni Kenshin franchise.
 What’s great about it is its idealism and the ironies it inflicts.
-Reflectivists and philosophers who are not fans of the Rurouni Kenshin franchise and who haven’t seen any of the films at all would be delighted by Rurouni Kenshin: The Beginning’s philosophical feast.
+Reflectivists and philosophers who are not fans of the Rurouni Kenshin series and haven’t seen any films at all would be delighted by Rurouni Kenshin: The Beginning’s philosophical feast.